-The principal considerations for our determination that performing procedures relating to estimated costs at contract completion for certain aerospace contracts is a critical audit matter are the significant judgment by management when determining the estimated costs at completion for certain of these contracts; this in turn led to a high degree of auditor judgment, subjectivity and effort in performing procedures and evaluating evidence related to the estimated costs at completion for certain of these contracts.
+The principal considerations for our determination that performing procedures relating to estimated costs at contract completion for certain long-term contracts is a critical audit matter are (i) the significant judgment by management when determining the estimated costs at completion for certain of these contracts and (ii) a high degree of auditor judgment, subjectivity and effort in performing procedures and evaluating audit evidence related to the estimated costs at completion for certain of these contracts.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to revenue recognition, including controls over the determination of estimated costs at contract completion for long-term aerospace contracts.
-The procedures also included, among others, evaluating and testing management's process for determining the estimated costs at contract completion for long-term aerospace contracts, which included evaluating the reasonableness of assumptions considered by management specific to each contract, and testing the accuracy of the revenue recognized based on these underlying contract estimates.
+These procedures included testing the effectiveness of controls relating to revenue recognition, including controls over the determination of estimated costs at contract completion for long-term contracts.
+The procedures also included, among others, (i) testing management's process for determining the estimated costs at contract completion for long-term contracts, (ii) evaluating the reasonableness of assumptions considered by management specific to each contract, and (iii) testing the accuracy of the revenue recognized based on these underlying contract estimates.
 Evaluating the reasonableness of significant assumptions involved assessing management's ability to reasonably estimate costs at contract completion by (i) testing the basis and underlying support for the cost estimate, (ii) evaluating the consistent application of accounting policies, and (iii) evaluating the timely identification of circumstances which may warrant a modification to a previous estimate.